 \subsection{Detection model}

-We start with the description of the detection model.
-We will adopt the common names for the communication parties: Alice for transmitting side, Bob for the receiver side, and Eve for the eavesdropper.
+We start with the description of a detection model.
+We will adopt the common names for the communication parties: Alice for the transmitting side, Bob for the receiver side, and Eve for the eavesdropper.
 Alice and Bob are also referred to as the legitimate parties.

-The information is encoded in a quantum state of the two-dimensional single-photon Hilbert space $\mathbb C^2$.
+The information is encoded in quantum states of the two-dimensional single-photon Hilbert space $\mathbb C^2$.
 The elements of the standard basis ($z$ basis) will be denoted as $\ket0$ and $\ket1$.
 The elements of the Hadamard basis ($x$ basis) will be denoted as

 where $H$ is the so called Hadamard transformation.